anshulverma/gradle-release-plugin/README.md

 ## Multimodule projects

 Multimodule projects are also supported.
 You don't have to do anything special to configure it.

-Just make sure that the plugin is only applied to the root project.
-The tasks for all sub projects will automatically be configured by the plugin itself.
+You can apply the plugin just to the root project if you like.
+In this case tasks for all sub projects will automatically be configured by the plugin itself.

 ## Building